thatguy11325/pokerl/content/docs/chapter-2/env-setup.md

 {{< /mermaid >}}

 This route is *extremely* complex.
 The average human player will take 25 hours to beat Pokémon on the first try.
-Incentivizing exploration for a space this big took a lot of effort.
+Training takes between 7 hours and 1 week.

 ### Risk Management

 Even though we simplified the game, we still needed risk mitigation.
-Pokémon contains numerous game ending risks including:
+Pokémon contains numerous game-ending risks in the environment including:

-* Permanently losing vital Pokémon
+* Permanently losing vital Pokémon.
-* Catching Pokémon and not having enough space for the Lapras or any other Pokémon that can learn `SURF`
+* Catching Pokémon and not having enough space for the Lapras or any other Pokémon that can learn `SURF`.
-* If the agent obtains too many items, then there may not be enough room for key items
+* If the agent obtains too many items, then there may not be enough room for key items.
 * It is possible to soft-lock if you cannot obtain any more money at the time the Safari Zone objectives need to be completed.
 * Only having Pokémon with non-damaging moves.

-We’d like to emphasize that *none* of these issues require teaching the agent how to best Pokémon battles.
+We’d like to emphasize that *none* of these issues require teaching the agent how to battle.

 ### Scripting vs. Emergence

 To handle these risks and difficulties, we split agent behavior into two classes:

-* **Scripted:** Meaning actions taken by the agent not controlled by the policy.
+* **Scripted:** Meaning the environment performs certain actions for the agent.
 * **Emergent:** Allowing the agent to discover its own strategies.

 Ideally, no scripted behavior would be needed.
 However, we needed scripts.
 We aimed to only script behaviors that require human intuition or tasks that are not really a core part of Pokémon.
-These included.
+These included:

-* Item management - the agent will toss all non-key items if the agent fills their inventory.
+* Item management - the environment will toss all non-key items if the player's bag is full.
 * Money management - the agent will have infinite money.
 * Solving puzzles that require `STRENGTH`.
 * Blocking the Indigo Plateau exit at the end of the game.

-To make development easier, we wrote scripts to remove complexity and speed up development.
-When writing RL systems, this is common practice.
-Make the simplest environment possible, then slowly roll back the assumptions.
-These scripts are now unneeded, but were invaluable during development.
-They included
+* Using `FLASH`.

+We additionally used scripts to ease development.
+These scripts have since been removed.

 * Teaching HMs.
 * Automatically using HMs outside of battle.
 * Automatically Pokéflute.
-* Maxxing the Pokémon’s stats.
+* Maxing the Pokémon’s stats.
-* Automatic insertion of drinks for the Saffron guards if the agent *entered* the Celadon Mart.
+* Automatic insertion of drinks into the player's bag if the player *entered* Celadon Mart.
 * Automating elevator usage.
 If an agent entered an elevator, the elevator would go to the next floor modulo number of floors.
 * Disabling wild battles to simplify dungeons.